dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 <mark>Work in progress</mark>

 !!!
 Important
-    This page serves as a Request For Comments (RFC); the API is not available in any release yet.
+    This page serves as a Request For Comments (RFC); the beta API is available since v2.12.4-beta release.

 An alarm system uses sensors and keypads to implement a stateful security system.
 It can be disarmed, armed, and raises events when an alarm is triggered.